audioxide/data/data/posts/20161014-articles-be-here-now-and-mr-hyde.md

   - jefferson airplane
   - the beatles
 featuredimage: article-images/be-here-now-and-mr-hyde.jpg
-title: Be Here Now and Mr. Hyde
+title: 'Be Here Now' and Mr. Hyde
 summary: Riding on the crest of an unprecedented popular rise, veins caked thick with drugs, and surrounded by a writhing legion of Yes Men, Oasis produced something profoundly overblown in their third studio album.
 author: fred
 blurb: Be Here Now is an excess ride.
 Riding on the crest of an unprecedented popular rise, veins caked thick with drugs, and surrounded by a writhing legion of Yes Men, Oasis produced something profoundly overblown in their third studio album.